AGIBOT

 Battery Life

-Up to 8 hours (dual-battery torso system)The Expedition A3 offers Up to 8 hours (dual-battery torso system) of battery life per charge.
+Up to 10 hours (dual 1,152 Wh hot-swappable battery system)The Expedition A3 offers Up to 10 hours (dual 1,152 Wh hot-swappable battery system) of battery life per charge.
 Battery life is one of the most critical real-world performance metrics for any mobile robot.
 It determines how much work the robot can accomplish in a single session before needing to recharge.
 For humanoid robots, this runtime should be evaluated against the size of the area you need covered and the intensity of the tasks involved.
 Robots with self-charging capability can partially compensate for shorter battery life by autonomously returning to their dock.

 Charging Time

-Fast-swap battery supportedThe Expedition A3 requires Fast-swap battery supported to reach a full charge.
+10-second hot-swap battery replacement; charging time not specifiedThe Expedition A3 requires 10-second hot-swap battery replacement; charging time not specified to reach a full charge.
 Charging time directly impacts the robot's daily operating capacity — faster charging means less downtime and more productive hours.
 Combined with its battery life, the charge-to-runtime ratio reveals how much of each day the robot can actually spend working versus sitting on its dock.

 Max Speed